Forgot to mention!!

 Figure out what kind of trash you accumulate.
 This will help you become more sustainable because you’ll finally know exactly WHAT it is you should focus on and where you can make impactful changes.
 Click here to learn more about how to do a trash audit.
 Then let the trash audit determine the next goal.

-- The Trash Audit post is a quick read with a resource link to check the contaminates in your tap water!
+- The Trash Audit post is a quick read with a resource link to check the contaminants in your tap water!
 At the end of that post, it links back to here.

 #4 Learn more about your recycling program